The programme of the University:Future Festival 2023 consisted of eight thematic tracks:

 Which formats are contemporary and how can a diverse examination culture also be promoted structurally?
 How are examinations conducted successfully in the digital space?
 What alternative forms of digital audit evidence are there?
 And what other legal issues need to be considered in digitization processes – for example, with regard to data protection?

-On the one hand, the Exams & Legal track deals holistically with exam formats and technologies as well as the corresponding didactic issues.
-On the other hand, the track will deal with all legal issues relevant to higher education management and education, such as data protection, accreditations and teaching regulations.
+On the one hand, the Exams & Legal track dealt holistically with exam formats and technologies as well as the corresponding didactic issues.
+On the other hand, the track dealt with all legal issues relevant to higher education management and education, such as data protection, accreditations and teaching regulations.

 Track: AI & Technology